AppleVine/webserver_project/README.md

 ## 	Discuss the database relations to be implemented in your application

 This application has three entities: Users, Results and Products.

-Each lab result needs to be submitted by a specific user who has lab permission.
-Each user can do multiple lab reports, but each lab report must only be done by one user making it a one-to-many relationship.
-Each lab result is also done on one product, but each product can have multiple lab results making it another one-to-many relationship.
+The Product class represents information of various products the laboratory produces, where it's attributes kept are based on the product information; name, cost description etc. It keeps an id number to be unique referred to as the product's code.

+The User table represents the information stored of each user; their details to log in, their name, and importantly their role which determines which permissions the user has access to.
+All users have a unique ID number which allows to give further restrictions in permissions (i.e. each user can only edit their own details, results etc), and allows for unique identification of ownership for results.

+The Result table represents the tests done on products to determine if they are viable, along with relationships to both Product & User.
+Each result must be submitted by a User with lab permission, that way the data is verified by a trusted worker.
+Each result must be done by a User, but each User can do multiple results, therefore making it a one-to-many relationship.
+Similarly, each product can be tested multiple times, but each test is done on one product making another one-to-many relationship.
+The Result table will need to pull the information from both Product & User, as Product and User can be created without dependencies however the Result *must* have a User & Product to test it, and be tested.

 ----